-The sensitization regarding HIV and AIDS followed a special request to AJAN by the school’s guidance and counseling department.
-It included students from the four levels (Form One up to Form Four).
+The sensitization on HIV and AIDS followed a special request to AJAN by the school’s guidance and counseling department and would include students from the four levels (Form One up to Form Four).

 The topics covered were; I am a beloved creature of God, the five dimensions of a human person from Module A and from module B of the AHAPPY manual.
 In this regard the matters of Sexually Transmitted Illnesses and HIV and AIDS were exhaustively dissected.
 The day-long gathering, focused on these thematic areas because they had been specifically demanded by the school.

-To engage the students’ participation, in the session, the exercise applied group discussions, a questions and answer session and watching of educational movies.
-The exercise started from 10.00am and finished at 4.45 pm.
+To engage the students’ participation, in the session, the exercise applied group discussions, a question and answer session and watching of educational movies.
+The exercise started from 10.00 am and finished at 4.45 pm.
 As is the policy of AJAN in collaborating with others, the head of guidance and counselling at the institution was also instrumental.